NeVerTools/pyNeVer/README.md

 * _onnx_
 * _torch_
 * _torchvision_
-* _tensorflow_ *
 * _pysmt_

-All the above packages are available via pip. * Notice that for ARM-based Mac OS the correct _TensorFlow_ package is _tensorflow-macos_ along with the GPU plug-in _tensorflow-metal_.
+All the above packages are available via pip.

 To install __pyNeVer__, run the command: